emollebr/emollebr/README.md

 # Hi, I'm Esther

 Welcome to my GitHub profile!
-I'm Esther, I have a diploma in software engineering from 42 Berlin and I'm currently a student of media production.
+I'm Esther, I have a diploma in software engineering from 42 Berlin and I'm currently a student of media production in Copenhagen.
 Dive into my projects below to see what I've been working on!

 ## Projects